PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

                   ============= =============================================================================

             .. warning::
-                Buffer collects only raw data received from environment.
+                Buffer collects only raw data received from the environment.

             -  gamma (float): The gamma for GAE.
             -  lam (float): The lambda for reward GAE.